 If you’re not well-informed about possible pests in your part of the country, you might miss the sign of an infestation in the earlier stages and end up with a major problem.
 When you’re dealing with something like termites, this can be catastrophic for your home.
 Learn to identify pests now so you’ll be prepared to act quickly should problems arise.

-There are several pests that are particularly common in the United States.
+Several pests are particularly common in the United States.
 Getting acquainted with these will give you an idea of what to look out for in your home.

 A professional can help you identify the species of ant in your home and select the right bait to get rid of this type of infestation quickly.

 Scorpions are a common pest in the southwestern United States.
 If you live in Arizona, New Mexico, or California, you might find these pests in your area.
-Measuring between two and four inches in length, scorpions are easy to see when they come out.
+Scorpions measure between two to four inches in length and are easy to see when they come out.
 These nocturnal pests will hide during the day and come out to hunt at night.

 Scorpions look for shady places to hide during the day and a handy source of food and water that they can enjoy at night.
 If you have another type of pest in your home, scorpions may follow to feed on those insects.
 Scorpions are solitary creatures, so you’ll typically find only one or two in your home at a time.

 Spiders are common throughout the United States.
 There are many different species that you may find in your home.
-The most obvious sign of these pests are the signature webs that they weave in your home.
+The most obvious sign of these pests is the signature webs that they weave in your home.
 Not all webs are large and flat like you may picture.
-Some are messy cobwebs while others are shaped like a funnel.
+Some are messy cobwebs, while others are shaped like a funnel.
 Some spiders hide in burrows rather than webs.

 Spiders seek dark, moist environments and areas with an ample supply of food.
 They like to capture ants, flies, other spiders, and various other insects.
 Keeping pests of all kinds out of your house will also help you keep spiders under control.